 ASSA SUPPORTS HOUSE MEASURE TO DEFEND US SHIPBUILDING SUPPLIERS FROM FOREIGN MANUFACTURERS

-“U.S. shipbuilding capability is persevered through ‘Buy American’ requirements,” said Laura R. Haas, CEO of the ASSA.
-“If the U.S. does not begin to value U.S. manufacturing, it’s not inconceivable to think that the worldwide shipbuilding industrial supplier base will be monopolized by China in 10 to 15 years.”
+George Williams, CEO of ASSA, stated that the “U.S. shipbuilding capability has literally persevered because of the ‘Buy American’ requirements.”
+Speaking on behalf of shipbuilding suppliers across the United States, he added, “if the U.S. does not begin to value U.S. manufacturing, it’s not inconceivable to think that the worldwide shipbuilding industrial supplier base will be monopolized by China in 10 to 15 years.”

 H.R.
-2740 passed the U.S. House of Representatives on June 19, 2019 by a vote of 226 to 7.
-The legislation currently resides before the U.S. Senate for continued debate before Congress.
+2740 passed the U.S. House of Representatives on June 19th by a vote of 226-203.
+The legislation currently resides before the U.S. Senate for continued debate.
 To read the full ASSA policy brief on the measure, please visit: https://www.shipbuildingsuppliers.com/single-post/2019/10/25/POLICY-BRIEF-ASSA-and-US-Manufacturers-Address-US-Policy-of-Foreign-Preference-for-Critical-Components-on-US-Navy-Ships.